theseus-os/Theseus/book/src/window_manager.md

 The `window_inner` crate defines a `WindowInner` trait.
 It has states and methods of displaying the window on the screen.

-A `WindowInner` has a framebuffer in which it can display the content of the window.
+A `WindowInner` has a framebuffer to which it can display the content of the window.
 The framebuffer is an object which implements the `Framebuffer` trait.
 When the window is rendered to the screen, a compositor may render it with different principles according to the type of its framebuffer.
 Currently, we have implemented a normal framebuffer and one with the alpha channel.

 Both an application's window and the window manager has a reference to the same `WindowInner` object.
 The application can configure and draw in the framebuffer and the manager can display and composite the window with others.